 Make WordPress fast in 7 easy steps

 Hosting that provides the Litespeed web server, object caching, and opcache doesn’t always cost a lot.
-We provide this with all our hosting packages (even the £10 per year web hosting offering).
-We’d normally recommend the Unlimited hosting package for WordPress to provide a decent amount of RAM and CPU.
-We currently offer this package at £1 plus VAT per month for the first 6 months, and £4.99 plus VAT thereafter.
+We provide this with all our hosting packages (even the cheapest web hosting we provide at £10 per year).
+We’d normally recommend the Unlimited web hosting package for WordPress to provide a decent amount of RAM and CPU.
+We currently offer Unlimited web hosting at £1 plus VAT per month for the first 6 months, and £4.99 plus VAT thereafter.

 What each of these services do: